10 – Eat Y’self Fitter

 Throughout their long career the were extremely prolific, releasing 32 studio albums and often putting out several releases a year.
-They were also known as being the favourite band of the late and highly influential radio disc jockey John Peel who had the famous quote that they were “always different, always the same”.
+They were also known as being the favorite band of the late and highly influential radio disc jockey John Peel who had the famous quote that they were “always different, always the same”.
 The band came to an end in 2018 when Smith died of cancer.

-10. Eat Y’self Fitter
+# 10 – Eat Y’self Fitter

-9. Lost in Music
+# 9 – Lost in Music

 This cover of Sister Sledge’s hit from 1979 from 1995’s double compilation album The Twenty-Seven Points shows how The Fall’s repetitive style can be applied to disco as it works rather well.
 People such as James Murphy and Daft Punk were definitely listening.

 The line-up changes within The Fall often occurred for some of the most ridiculous reasons.
 For reasons only known to Smith himself, rather than simply firing band members he would often choose to scare them off.
 For the line-up who played on 2005’s Fall Heads Roll the entire band bar his third wife Elena who was the keyboardist all quit when he effectively put all of their lives in danger by pouring a bottle of beer over the tour bus driver’s head while he was driving.

-7. How I Wrote Elastic Man
+# 7 – How I Wrote Elastic Man

 One of the most important things to establish about Mark E Smith is that he could not sing and if we are going to be honest was not massively musically talented, what he was, was a poet and wordsmith.
-An avid reader and lover of literature, he bought this enthusiasm into his music with this track from 1980’s Grotesque which deals with a writer who is only acknowledged for his past work and is not being recognised for what he is currently doing.
+An avid reader and lover of literature, he bought this enthusiasm into his music with this track from 1980’s Grotesque which deals with a writer who is only acknowledged for his past work and is not being recognized for what he is currently doing.
 With this track, Smith uses the incomprehensible aspect of his voice to effectively cleverly play with words as the chorus does sound like he’s saying “How I Wrote PLASTIC Man.”

 One of the band’s biggest hits from 1986’s Bend Sinister, what a lot of people are unaware of is the fact that it is actually a cover of a 60’s garage band called The Other Half.
-It is not surprising that many people do not know this as this sounds very much like a Fall song and does not sound very different to the original, proving that as with all of their covers, their style can be applied to many different genres of music.
+It is not surprising that many people do not know this as this sounds very much like a Fall song and does not sound very different from the original, proving that as with all of their covers, their style can be applied to many different genres of music.

-5. Hit The North
+# 5 – Hit The North

-4. Cruisers Creek
+# 4 – Cruisers Creek

-By the mid 80’s The Fall were one of the few bands from the early post-punk era still going, and whereas for many other bands, constant line-up changes would signify them turning into a sinking ship (i.e post-Ozzy Sabbath), The Fall decided to use it to their advantage, as it meant different members made for more creativity.
+By the mid-’80s, The Fall was one of the few bands from the early post-punk era still going, and whereas for many other bands, constant line-up changes would signify them turning into a sinking ship (i.e post-Ozzy Sabbath), The Fall decided to use it to their advantage, as it meant different members made for more creativity.
 This track from 1985’s This Nation’s Saving Grace which lyrically deals with a night of office party excess illustrates the changes that Brix brought to the band.

-3. Kicker Conspiracy
+# 3 – Kicker Conspiracy

 Smith was an avid football fan and supporter of Manchester City, even famously reading the results once on Final Score.
 With this track from Perverted by Language he was talking about the beautiful game and how it was becoming ruined by gentrification, something that is more relevant now than ever.
 The song’s lyrics also address hooliganism and the antics of players.

-2. Industrial Estate
+# 2 – Industrial Estate

-1. Totally Wired
+# 1 – Totally Wired